Workshops for Youth Professionals

 “How do you handle sexual assault disclosures from children?”

-“How do you respond to a child if they disclose sexual assault?”
+“How do you respond to a child if they disclose sexual abuse?”

 “What are your reporting responsibilities when you know or suspect abuse of a child?”